 Love is complicated and painful yet beautiful at the same time, it makes you hurt like nothing else on earth and in the blink of an eye can sweep you off your feet with the happiness you’ve never felt before.
 Some people spend their whole lives trying to figure out how to find true love and others give up after the first try.

-There is the love you might feel after just meet someone when you get butterflies looking at them and there is the love you have after spending your whole life with someone.
-Your first proper crush was love as you knew it then, it might not be a scratch on what you feel as an adult in a long term relationship but it was all you knew love to be.
+There is the love you might feel after just meeting someone when you get butterflies looking at them and there is the love you have after spending your whole life with someone.
+Your first proper crush was love as you knew it then, it might not be a scratch on what you feel like an adult in a long-term relationship but it was all you knew love to be.

 How do we find real love?

 For me, it’s all about time.
 I’m not one to believe in love at first sight.
 Sure you might hit it off straight away or you might be totally infatuated from the first conversation but real love takes time.
 You have to experience things together, both the good and the bad and test your relationship to know if you are really meant to be.

 Time is important, not just in the sense of taking the time to get to know each other and letting the relationship grow but also taking our time to find love.
 If we go out searching for it we are far more likely to get our hearts broken or be so desperate to experience it we see things in people that aren’t really there.
 Patience is a virtue and eventually what you’re looking for will come to you but you have to be open-minded.

 Love isn’t what you think it is